LH5399/LH5399.github.io/README.md

 ---

-## Contributing

-Feel free to submit issues and enhancement requests!

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- **OpenAI** for providing the GPT API.
-- **TextBlob** for sentiment analysis capabilities.
-- The **Python data science community** for excellent visualization libraries.

----

 **Note:** This project is intended for educational purposes and should not be used as a substitute for professional mental health support.